dst80/design-patterns/structural_pattern/bridge/bridge.md

 ## Bridge

-Bridges decouple the abstraction from its implementation so that the two can vary independently.
+Bridges decouple the Abstraction from its implementation so that the two can vary independently.

 Used nomenclature for bridges are:

 * **Abstraction**
-  * defines the abstraction interface
+  * defines the Abstraction interface
   * maintaines a reference to an object of type *Implementation*
 * **Refined Abstraction**
   * extends the interface defined by the *Abstraction*